 The breakout receiver won the College Football Playoff National Championship in 2020 as a junior.
 He caught three passes in the victory over Ohio State but only played in part of the game due to injury.

 Despite featuring in just six games as a junior, Waddle announced his NCAA football career was over and he'd be heading to the NFL, along with fellow potential first-round teammates running back Najee Harris and quarterback Mac Jones.

-Now set to play at the highest level, we’re sure to see more of his mother cheering on her son, while also being sure to critique him when necessary.
+Now, as he plays at the highest level, we're sure to see more of his mother cheering on her son, while also being sure to critique him when necessary.